mnot/I-D/draft-nottingham-rfc8615bis.md

 Applying metadata discovered in a well-known URI to resources other than those co-located on the same origin risks administrative as well as security issues.
-For example, allowing "https://example.com/.well-known/example" to apply policy to "https://department.example.com", "https://www.example.com" or even "https://www.example.com:8000" assumes a relationship between hosts where there might be none, thereby giving control to a potential attacker.
+For example, allowing "https://example.com/.well-known/example" to apply policy to "https://department.example.com", "https://www.example.com", or even "https://www.example.com:8000" assumes a relationship between hosts where there might be none, thereby giving control to a potential attacker.

 Likewise, specifying that a well-known URI on a particular hostname is to be used to bootstrap a protocol can cause a large number of undesired requests.
-For example, if a well-known HTTPS URI is used to find policy about a separate service such as e-mail, it can result in a flood of requests to Web servers, even if they don't implement the well-known URI.
+For example, if a well-known HTTPS URI is used to find policy about a separate service such as email, it can result in a flood of requests to Web servers, even if they don't implement the well-known URI.
 Such undesired requests can resemble a denial-of-service attack.